peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Before following the steps in this guide, ensure you have performed these actions first:

-* Install all required software for MPI in the `ROCm documentation <https://rocm.docs.amd.com/en/latest/how-to/gpu-enabled-mpi.html>`_.
+* Install all required software for MPI in the :doc:`ROCm documentation <rocm:how-to/gpu-enabled-mpi>`.

   * Specifically, follow the installation instructions for Open MPI, OSU benchmarks, and collective operations.

 * Install `Slurm Workload Manager <https://slurm.schedmd.com/quickstart_admin.html>`_ (if applicable).